fluid-cloudnative/fluid/README.md

 - __Support Multiple Namespaces Management__

-  	User can create and manage datasets in multiple namespaces
+  	User can create and manage datasets in multiple namespaces.

 - __Support Heterogeneous Data Source Management__

-  	Unify the Data access for OSS, HDFS, CEPH and Other underlayer storages
+  	Unify the Data access for OSS, HDFS, CEPH and Other underlayer storages.

 ## Key Concepts